r4iden-IITR/crypto-scam-detection/README.md

 # crypto-scam-detection
-detecting crypto currency scams like pump and dumps and rugpulls
+detecting crypto currency scams like pump and dumps, honeypots and rugpulls